SimonMaracine/gtr/README.md

 # gtr

-## A command line application for begginer guitarists
+## A command line application for beginner guitarists